Avocados,

 Reed

 Cut into a sad one?
-We’ll send another.
-Free.
+We’ll refund it.
+No fuss.

 Every avocado is hand-graded by us, not a machine.
-If yours arrives bruised, brown inside, or stays stubbornly hard a week later — message us once on WhatsApp and a replacement ships the same day.
-No photos required, no forms, no fuss.
+If yours arrives bruised, brown inside, or contaminated, message us on WhatsApp within 24 hours of delivery with a photo and a short video — and we’ll refund the affected fruit.

 The harvest, in three sizes.